Composite Classical and Quantum Channel Discrimination: Composite Channel Discrimination

-We will give a classical example in the next section where this upper bound is achieved and is strictly larger than the achievable exponent of parallel strategies.
+Finally, the sequence $D(\E^{\otimes n} \|\F^{\otimes n})$ is superadditive in $n$, and hence is monotonically increasing in $n$, and hence by Fekete's Lemma we can replace the limit $n \to \infty$ in the regularized divergence with a supremum over $n$.
+Thus, the regularized divergence is lower semi-continuous (as the supremum of lower semi-continuous functions is lower semi-continuous), and hence the infimum is achieved (and the same also for the infimum in $D^A$, since $D^A = D^{\mathrm{reg}}$). \end{proof} We will give a classical example in the next section where this upper bound is achieved and is strictly larger than the achievable exponent of parallel strategies.
 Hence this demonstrates an advantage of adaptive strategies for composite channel discrimination even if everything is classical. \begin{remark} While the upcoming example demonstrates that this upper bound can sometimes be achieved, it cannot always be achieved.
 Hence, it is not a candidate for the optimal asymptotic exponent of adaptive strategies.
 This can be seen by taking all channels to be replacer channels\footnote{A replacer channel is a quantum channel which outputs a fixed quantum state regardless of the input.}.
 In this case the task of channel discrimination reduces to that of state discrimination, for which adaptive and parallel strategies are equivalent.
 In the composite i.i.d. setting (i.e.~when $S_n = \Set{\rho^{\otimes n} | \rho \in S}$ and $T_n = \Set{\sigma^{\otimes n} | \sigma \in T}$) it has been shown that there exist sets $S$ and $T$ such that